danielaparker/jsoncons/doc/ref/json_type_traits.md

 that are part of the sequence.

-(11)-(14) generate the code to specialize `json_type_traits` from the get functions and a constructor of a class, and serialize to the stringified property names..
+(11)-(14) generate the code to specialize `json_type_traits` from the get functions and a constructor of a class, and serialize to the stringified field names..
 When decoding to a C++ data structure,
 (11) and (13) require that the first `num_mandatory` member names be present in the JSON, the rest can have default values.
 (12) and (14)